shawngraham/5706a-f24/schedule.md

 One thing that we often might want though from our images is an actual _transcription_ of the handwriting.
 And many people don't know how to read cursive anymore.
 And historians deal with vast amounts of materials.
 What's a person to do?

 **To read**

-Nockels, J., et al. 2024.
-The implications of handwritten text recognition for accessing the past at scale OCR & Handwritten text.
-Journal of Documentation 80.7, 148-167 https://www.emerald.com/insight/content/doi/10.1108/JD-09-2023-0183/full/pdf
++ Nockels, J., et al. 2024.
+The implications of handwritten text recognition for accessing the past at scale, OCR & Handwritten text.
+Journal of Documentation 80.7, 148-167 [link](https://www.emerald.com/insight/content/doi/10.1108/JD-09-2023-0183/full/pdf).

 **To do**

-Blackadar, Jeff.
++ Blackadar, Jeff.
 ‘Transcribing Handwritten Text with Python and Microsoft Azure Computer Vision’.
 Programming Historian, Dec.
-2023. programminghistorian.org, https://programminghistorian.org/en/lessons/transcribing-handwritten-text-with-python-and-azure.
+2023. programminghistorian.org, [link](https://programminghistorian.org/en/lessons/transcribing-handwritten-text-with-python-and-azure).

 (also: some multi-modal AI models might be quite good at transcribing images... or they might just make shit up.
 We ought to investigate a bit.)